Trifalic47/tratty/README.md

 # tratty

-An experimental, low-level pseudo-terminal (PTY) proxy and terminal emulator stub written in C.
+An experimental, low-level pseudo-terminal (PTY) emulator written in C using SDL2 and SDL2_ttf.

-`tratty` is currently in **early beta/development mode**.
-It sets up raw terminal interactions and multiplexes standard input/output directly with a spawned pseudo-terminal shell.
-The project includes dependency configurations for SDL2 and SDL2_ttf, paving the way for transition into a full GUI-rendered terminal emulator.
+`tratty` is currently in **development mode**.
+It has successfully transitioned from a standard CLI proxy into a graphical terminal emulator prototype.
+It spawns a pseudo-terminal shell and utilizes an SDL2 hardware-accelerated context to render an active character text grid, multiplexing inputs and outputs directly between system keyboard events and the background PTY process.

 ---

 ## 🚀 Features Implemented So Far

-- **PTY Session Spawning & Shell Execution**: Forks the process and sets up a new pseudo-terminal session (`forkpty`) executing `/bin/bash` with proper master/slave PTY routing.
+- **PTY Session Spawning & Shell Execution**: Forks the current process and establishes a pseudo-terminal session (`forkpty`) executing `/bin/bash` with full master/slave PTY routing.
-- **Asynchronous I/O Multiplexing**: Uses `select(2)` to monitor both the host terminal's input (`STDIN_FILENO`) and the master TTY's output (`masterfd`) in a non-blocking loop.
+- **SDL2 Graphical Window Integration**: Discards terminal takeover in favor of an interactive GUI window context using hardware-accelerated rendering.
+- **Asynchronous I/O & Event Multiplexing**: Merges a non-blocking PTY reader thread utilizing `select(2)` with the SDL2 event loop (`SDL_PollEvent`) to handle real-time input/output concurrently.
+- **Character Grid Layout (Cell Matrix)**: Employs a fixed `24x80` grid (`screen[ROWS][COLS]` of custom `Cell` structures) to maintain terminal characters and viewport memory state.
+- **Text Cell Rendering**: Renders individual characters from the grid onto the window layout via `SDL2_ttf`, preconfigured to use JetBrains Mono Nerd Font for optimal monospaced rendering.
+- **Interactive Keyboard Input Mapping**: Captures GUI window event inputs via `SDL_TEXTINPUT` and raw key strokes (such as `BACKSPACE`, `RETURN`), writing them directly into the background shell.
+- **Basic Control Character Parser**: Decodes core stream control codes—specifically backspaces (`\b`), carriage returns (`\r`), and newlines (`\n`)—to coordinate cursor repositioning and manipulate grid character state.
-- **TTY Raw Mode Toggle**: Programmatically changes the host terminal's line-discipline via `tcsetattr` (`enableRawMode()`) to disable canonical mode, echo, and default signal handlers.
-This ensures all keys and escape codes are captured directly.
+- **TTY Raw Mode Toggle & Recovery**: Safely configures the active host terminal's discipline via `tcsetattr` (`enableRawMode()`) and guarantees clean `termios` restoration on exit.
-- **Clean State Recovery**: Gracefully restores the host terminal's original `termios` state upon program termination or on encountering errors.
-- **Graphic Engine Boilerplate**: Preconfigured to link against **SDL2** and **SDL2_ttf** (`Makefile` and `include/core.h`), preparing the architecture for transition to visual window rendering.
-- **Asset Bundling**: Includes a rich collection of high-quality monospace and nerd fonts (under `assets/fonts/`) intended for custom text-grid rendering.

 ---